msoq/overnover/roadmap.md

 - Primary button: "Repeat in X days" with `X` as an inline editable number input (1–365).
 - "Mark done" sets `status = 'done'` and hides it from Active; remains in Done.
 - "Restore" on Done tiles sets `status = 'active'` and shows it in Active again.
+- Title is inline‑editable (press Enter to save); notes editable in details panel/modal.
+- Notes autosave on blur; show last edited time using `updatedAt`.
 - Empty states: show a quick add CTA when no Active reminders.
 - No keyboard shortcuts in MVP.